 How and when did the U3A movement begin?

 U3A is a worldwide organisation.
 It began in France in 1968, when legislation was passed that required universities to offer more community education.
 In 1973 a highly rated gerontology course was provided by Toulouse University for local retired people, a course that was extremely successful and which led to the formation of what was to be the first U3A.
 This organisation was open to anyone past retirement age; no qualifications or examinations were required and fees were kept to a minimum.

-The idea spread rapidly throughout France and then to Belgium, Switzerland, Poland, Italy, Spain and across the Atlantic to Quebec and California.
-When U3A surfaced in Great Britain (in Cambridge), however, the “model” was to undergo a significant change.
-Whereas in the French model there were strong ties to the universities, which decided upon, structured and presented most of the courses, in the British model these university ties were to disappear.
-In the new system there was to be no distinction between the teacher and the taught – members would, as far as possible, be teachers as well as learners.
+The idea spread rapidly throughout France and then to Belgium, Switzerland, Poland, Italy, Spain and across the Atlantic.
+It has also undergone change.
+There is little distinction between the teacher and the taught – members would, as far as possible, be teachers as well as learners.
 This new self-help approach is based on the knowledge that “experts” of every kind in every field retire, so there should be no need to depend on paid tutors of either the second or third ages!